Size3 inches (7.6 cm)

 - Anemones can live without clownfish: they have been found in reefs without a co-habitant symbiotic partner.
 However, the clownfish relies on the anemone for survival and has not been found in the wild without a host.
 In exchange, the clownfish preen the tentacles, cleaning them of debris and waste material to keep the anemone healthy.
 This type of symbiosis is called mutualism.

-- Association with anemones provides the clownfish with both protection from predators, such as wrasses, damselfish, and brittle stars, and a safe place to lay eggs.
+- Association with anemones provides the clownfish with protection from predators, such as wrasses, damselfish, and brittle stars, and a safe place to lay eggs.
 Predators of clownfish eggs are not able to get past the anemone’s stinging tentacles.

 - Every clown anemonefish begins life as a male.
 Females develop from males via sex reversal, a process called “protandry.”
 This sex reversal is triggered by the nature of social interactions of a clownfish community, which is usually made up of two to six fish living in one host anemone.
 The female mates with the largest, dominant male and, consequently, the non-breeder males form a hierarchy based on size.
 If the female dies, the largest male changes sex and the next largest male of the non-breeders becomes the new dominant male and then breeds with the new female.
 The subordinate, smaller male fish move up the fish hierarchy in this manner.

 - The larger the male fish, the more aggressive and territorial it is to the smaller males.
-Therefore, the adult male stunts the growth of juveniles by continuously chasing them and making them expend energy in competitive survival rather than feeding.
+Therefore, the adult male stunts the growth of juveniles by continuously chasing them and making them expend energy on competitive survival rather than feeding.
 This is unlike the lone female, who does not expend energy on aggressive behavior and instead feeds and grows larger.